ofcdeex/selfDiscordBot/README.md

     });
 });

-// Send message to Channel or DM BulletBotDiscord.SendMessage("CHANNEL ID OR DM ID", "hello world!");
+// Send message to channel or DM BulletBotDiscord.SendMessage("CHANNEL ID OR DM ID", "hello world!");

 // Delete message of channel or DM